bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/iptables.md

 To add a comment to a rule:
 ===========================

-iptables … -m comment –comment “This rule is here for this reason”
+iptables … -m comment –comment "This rule is here for this reason”

 To remove or insert a rule:
 ===========================